ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

     You view the opened `launch.json` file.

-4. Add/edit the relevant configurations for remote debugging (e.g., `debuggeeHost`, `debbuggeePort`) in the `launch.json` file.
+4. Add/edit the relevant configurations for debugging in the `launch.json` file.

 5. Add the debug points you require by clicking in front of the line numbers of the file you want to debug.

-## Debugging Types

-You can start a program, test, or remote debug session as shown below.
+Then, you can start a program, test, or remote debug session as shown below.

-## Starting a Program Debug Session
+### Starting a Program Debug Session

 1. Select **Ballerina Debug** from the drop down available in the upper left corner to start a program debugging session.